-MEG is a noninvasive brain ping technique that records brain activity with great accuracy, based on the magnetic fields produced by the brain.
+MEG is a noninvasive brain mapping technique that records brain activity with great accuracy, based on the magnetic fields produced by the brain.

 It's extremely accurate as to time (millisecond precision) and location (millimeter precision) of the brain activity.